joshiyogendra/racket_classifier_fastai/README.md

 Notebook is compatible with Google Colab.

 Hope this is useful to a few people and also I am looking forward to the experts to help me make the code better

+I have also given the three txt files with image URLs if someone wants to replicate the same